Mosenergo

-The power plants of Mosenergo have installed electricity capacity of 11,100 MW and thermal capacity of 39,900 MW.
+The power plants of Mosenergo have an installed electricity capacity of 11,100 MW and thermal capacity of 39,900 MW.
 Mosenergo operates 17 power plants with 104 cogeneration turbines, 7 gas-turbine units, one combined cycle power unit, two expansion generation units, 117 power boilers, and 114 peak-load boilers.
 Mosenergo is a subsidiary of Gazprom.
 Its shares are listed on the Moscow Exchange and London Stock Exchange.